kryptokrauts/aepp-sdk-java/README.md

-# aepp-sdk-java for Java/Kotlin/Scala
+# aepp-sdk-java
-A community developed Java SDK to interact with the Æternity blockchain
+A community developed Java SDK to interact with the Æternity blockchain.

 ## Requirements